 Andrew Carnegie believed wholeheartedly that the rich should use their wealth to enrich society, and stated publicly that “the rich have a moral obligation to give away their fortunes”.
 This belief was stated in his book, “The Gospel of Wealth” which he wrote in 1914.

 In total he funded more than 2,500 libraries throughout the UK, the US and Canada.
-Most of his libraries had steep stairs leading to the entrance, like the one in Fort Worth, pictured here.
-The stairs were to create a feeling of elevating yourself as you entered the building.
+Most of them had steep stairs leading to the entrance, like the one in Fort Worth, pictured above.
+The stairs were to create a feeling of ‘elevating yourself’ as you entered the building.

 He also funded the Carnegie Institute of Pittsburgh, the Carnegie Institution of Washington for research into the natural and physical sciences, and the Carnegie Institute of Technology.